GeoNode/geonode/docs/usage/managing_documents/document_editing.rst

 Document Editing
 ================

-The :ref:`document-info` page makes available useful tools for the document editing.
+The :ref:`document-info` page makes available useful tools for document editing.
 Click on the :guilabel:`Edit Document` button to see what you can do to make changes.
 The picture below shows you the *Editing Panel* that will appear on the screen.

 .. figure:: img/document_editing_panel.png
     :align: center